JulianWohlleber/PJ1_GrowingLines/Readme.md

 	  OLDx4 = x4;
 	  OLDy4 = y4;
 	  }
-Although I was pretty proud of my first solution I still didn't find it visually attractive everytime you started it.
+Although I was pretty proud of my first solution I still didn't find it visually attractive all times you started it.
 The colors where to random, and often didn't fit to each other, so I decided to specify four colors.
 Also I found out that the occuring pictures often looked better, when the starting points of the four colors where in the edges.
 After some rework time, my code Looked like this:

 **the final 2D Version:**